 Awareness is the most important component of cooling.
 Continual monitoring helps both the coaches and athletes to understand the individual physiology and reaction to different cooling impulses.

-The most efficient way to lower the core body temperature is to not to raise the temperature in the first place.
+The most efficient way to cool down your body is to not to raise the core body temperature in the first place.
 This is the underlying premise for strategic cooling.
 It is easier to take measures to keep the core temperature low than trying to recover and cool if the core body temperature is already too high.
 Just like dehydration, it is easier to drink often and enough than to become dehydrated and try to recover.

 In overview the best strategy for optimising core body temperature, and thus performance in competition, is to plan-ahead and be aware so that the right strategic cooling approaches are used.